 - Love of nature – a chance to learn about the outdoor environment in a safe and pleasant place,Reasoning and discovery – learning about the science of plants, animals, weather, the environment, nutrition and simple construction,

-“The work in the farm has done so much to boost his self esteem and I know he values the trust you have put in him”
+“The work on the farm has done so much to boost his self esteem and I know he values the trust you have put in him” Parent

-Aim to improve their confidence by encouraging self belief in their knowledge and skills.
+The Farm can help pupils to improve in confidence by encouraging self belief in their knowledge and skills.
 Being on the farm brings in aspects of not needing to be closely supervised as they become competent at jobs.
 Giving responsibilities such as feeding the animals, collecting the eggs, watering the plants, helping with lambing can make them feel they can be useful, do have skills that are valued.
 As they get older being assessed as competent to do lawn mowing for example, and being able to do a good job begins to encourage a sense of pride in what they do.

 The RHS Malvern Spring Show: School Gardens Challenge is hugely important in terms of building the Lower School pupils’ confidence with communication skills due to the requirement to engage with the public and explain what they did – our pupils really come out of their shells and do this very well.

-Everything Jenny is involved with works towards building up pupil’s competence in a number of areas.
-As well as the specific skills involved in animal care, use of machinery, planting seeds and growing plants can also build competence in ‘real world’ skills :-
+As well as the specific skills involved in animal care, use of machinery, planting seeds and growing plants, the Farm can help to build competence in ‘real world’ skills:

 Communication – for example the morning helpers can find Jenny to tell her which animals they have fed, what still needs to be fed, if there are any problems – and not just disappear when the bell goes, understanding instructions both spoken and written.
 Also asking when they are not sure and being encouraged that this is in fact a positive thing as it means they will learn and will gradually begin to think for themselves